 It is produced de novo from linoleic acid, in a desaturation reaction catalyzed by Δ15-desaturase.

 In turn linoleic acid is formed from oleic acid in a desaturation reaction catalyzed by Δ12-desaturase.

-ALA and linoleic acid are the two primary unsaturated fatty acid products of plants; because both the desaturases lack in animals, they are essential fatty acids, that is, they must be obtained from plant foodstuff or animals that eat them.
+ALA and linoleic acid are the two main unsaturated fatty acids produced by plants.
+As both the desaturases lack in animals, they are essential fatty acids, that is, they must be obtained from plant foodstuff or animals that eat them.

 ALA and omega-3